scordle/my-first-website/README.md

 # my-first-website

+Author:   Scott Cordle
+Date:     08/12/2019

-My first website using Visual Studio Code and GitHub
+My first website using Visual Studio Code and GitHub.
+This is a work in progress.